mvolkmann/blog/src/alfred.md

 ## Calculator

-To perform a mathematical computation and place the result on the clipboard, open the Alfred search box, enter "=" followed by a mathematical expression, and press enter.
+To perform a mathematical computation and place the result on the clipboard, open the Alfred search box, enter "=" followed by a mathematical expression (ex. "=sin(45)"), and press enter.
 Then paste where the result is desired.

+The supported functions are:

+- sqrt
+- abs, ceil, floor, round, trunc, rint (nearest integer)
+- dtor (degrees to radians), rtod (radians to degrees)
+- sin, cos, tan
+- asin, acos, atan
+- sinh, cosh, tanh
+- asinh, acosh, atanh
+- log, log2, ln, exp
+- near (?)

 ## File Actions